DonthiGeethikaBhargavi/Food-Hub/README.md

 ## 🚀 Overview

-Welcome to **Food Hub**, a full-stack web application designed for a seamless online food ordering experience!
-Built from the ground up, this project allows users to explore restaurants, browse menus, add items to their cart, and securely place orders.
+**Food Hub** is a full-stack web application that offers a seamless and intuitive online food ordering experience.
+It enables customers to explore nearby restaurants, view digital menus, add items to a cart, place secure orders, and track their order history — all in one place.

-> Built using **JDBC, JSP, SQL, Servlets, CSS, JavaScript, Bootstrap, jQuery, and the DAO pattern**.
+The platform also features dedicated dashboards for **restaurant owners** to manage their menus and orders, and for **admins** to oversee the entire system, manage restaurant admins, and maintain platform integrity.

+> 🔧 **Tech Stack:** Built using **Java (JDBC, Servlets, JSP)** for the backend, **MySQL** for database management, and  **CSS, JavaScript, Bootstrap, jQuery** for the frontend.
+The application follows the **DAO (Data Access Object) design pattern** for clean and modular code architecture.

 ---